jxzhangcc/PIO/README.md

     - *FILENAME.nbo*
         ordinary NBO output file (if run by an external NBO package)
     - *FILENAME.49*
-        extra output required for PIO analysis, containing NAO coefficients, density matrix in NAO basis, and Fock matrix in NAO basis if available

-        only appear if the above mentioned NBO keywords have been specified properly
+        extra output required for PIO analysis, containing NAO coefficients, density matrix in NAO basis, and Fock matrix in NAO basis if available; only appear if the above mentioned NBO keywords have been specified properly

 3. Run PIO analysis